-*Disclaimer: The contents below are pure speculations derived from the public statements from both the Lamigo Monkeys and the CPBL about this Luke Heimlich case.
+*Disclaimer: The contents below are pure speculations derived from public statements from both the Lamigo Monkeys and the CPBL regarding the Luke Heimlich case.

-With the Lamigo Monkeys insist to sign a convicted child molester Luke Heimlich, and with the CPBL being extremely slow reviewing Heimlich’s contract.
-It makes you wonder, perhaps, there is more to this story.
+With the Lamigo Monkeys insisting on signing convicted child molester Luke Heimlich, and with the CPBL being extremely slow at reviewing Heimlich’s contract.
+You can not help but wonder, perhaps, if there is more to this story.

-Looking at the earlier statement from the Lamigo Monkeys, their general manager mentioned the Monkeys have received a recommendation letter from an MLB organisation.
-And he also hinted that Heimlich will not stay in Taiwan for long.
+Looking at the Lamigo Monkeys’ earlier statement, their general manager mentioned that the Monkeys had received a recommendation letter from an MLB organisation.
+He also hinted that Heimlich would not stay in Taiwan for long.